BenjaminGrabow/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is an interface to an HTML document.
+It is used by browsers as a first step towards determining what to render in the viewport, and by Javascript programs to modify the content, structure, or styling of the page.
+It is always valid HTML.
+It is a living model that can be modifed by Javascript.

 2. What is an event?

+JavaScript's interaction with HTML is handled through events that occur when the user or the browser manipulates a page.
+When the page loads, it is called an event.
+When the user clicks a button, that click too is an event.
+Other examples include events like pressing any key, closing a window, resizing a window, etc.

 3. What is an event listener?

+An event listener is a procedure or function in a computer program that waits for an event to occur.
+Examples of an event are the user clicking or moving the mouse, pressing a key on the keyboard, disk I/O, network activity, or an internal timer or interrupt.

 4. Why would we convert a NodeList into an Array?

+NodeList objects are collections of nodes, usually returned by properties such as Node.childNodes and methods such as document.querySelectorAll() .
+Although NodeList is not an Array (but Array-like) , it is possible to iterate over it with forEach() .
+It can also be converted to a real Array using Array.from() and than it would have access to all Array methods .

 5. What is a component?

+Web components are a set of web platform APIs that allow you to create new custom, reusable, encapsulated HTML tags to use in web pages and web apps.
+One component should focus on one section of the UI.
+One component shouldn't access another's html directly.
+The component encapsulates its html, css and javascript.
+Each component has some way to interact with others.

 ### Git Set up

 * [ ] Fork the project into your GitHub user account